SeanEdwardFletcher/Database_Systems/Assignments/Ass04/README.md

 # A collection of MySQL queries, functions and procedures wrapped in Python functions

-This is a class assignment where each function is run in main with print statements.
+This is a class assignment.

+Each function in the .py file is run in main with print statements.
 The database they are accessing is a collection of data from www.imdb.com.

 The .PDF file "Assignment 4" is the assignment description.